 The code changes are being proposed to only those climate zones where they are found to be cost effective. code change was found to be cost effective for all climate zones where it is proposed to be required.
 The benefit-to-cost (B/C) ratio compares the benefits or cost savings to the costs over the 15-year period of analysis.
 Proposed code changes that have a B/C ratio of 1.0 or greater are cost effective.
 The larger the B/C ratio, the faster the measure pays for itself from energy cost savings.
-The B/C ratios for each submeasure are summarized in the table below.
+The B/C ratios for the qualifying equipment or climate zones after accounting for exceptions for each submeasure are summarized in the table below.
 See Sections 2.4, 3.4, 4.4, 5.4, and 6.4 for the methodology, assumptions, and results of the cost-effectiveness analysis.